dwarvesf/playground/Design/Personas communicate research or they communicate assumptions.md

 Teams often create proto-personas as a proxy for persona research; these should be approached with caution, as the fact that they are based on assumptions or guesswork may get lost in transmission, or overlooked when design work begins in earnest.

 Personas in general are a form of narrative.
-This means that they must be approached carefully, as [[narratives generate real-world effects]].
+This means that they must be approached carefully, as [[Narratives generate real-world effects]].

 ---